Haemato - Oncology

 In cytotoxic chemotherapy, cytotoxic drugs are used to inhibit cell division, and thereby destroy cancer cells.
 They are also capable of killing small tumours that initial tests couldn’t identify.
 Cytotoxic drugs affect healthy tissues as well, but cancer cells are sensitive to these drugs as they divide faster than normal cells.

 Responses and side effects have varying effects on individuals.
-There are some short term side effects that one gets during the treatment or immediately after the treatment.
+There are some short term side effects that one gets during the treatment or immediately after blood cancer treatment in India..
 Then there are the long term side effects, which may last for months, years or even a lifetime.

 Even if two patients are receiving the same kind of treatments, the side effects that both the patients display can be different as it varies from patient to patient.
 There are cases where people have shown little to no side effects during and after the treatment.

-This is the aim of most blood cancer treatments, if not all.
+This is the aim of most blood cancer treatments in India, if not all.
 Remission is when your cancer cells cease to multiply and have successfully left the body.

 A number of tests are performed after the treatment to determine if remission has been achieved.
 The tests that are done show the amount of remaining cancer cells, if any, and whether the cancer cells have completely or partially left the body.
 It all depends on how well your body has responded to the treatment.
 Once remission is achieved doctors may describe you as 'cured'.